Gastrointestinal stromal tumour (GIST)

 Grade

 Pathologists grade GISTs to determine how aggressive the tumour is.
-The grade is based on the number of dividing cells, called mitotic figures, that are visible under the microscope in a specific area of the tumour.
+The grade is based on the number of mitotic figures (dividing tumour cells) visible under the microscope in a specific tumour area.

-• High grade: This means that there are more than 5 mitotic figures in an area of 5 mm².
-High-grade GISTs are more aggressive and have a higher chance of growing quickly or spreading.
+• High grade: This means there are more than 5 mitotic figures in an area of 5 mm².
+High-grade GISTs are more aggressive and likely to grow quickly or spread.

 Tumour size